grantcarthew/node-perj/README.md

 npm install --save perj

 ```

 ## Goals

-The perj logger project has the following goals:
+The perj project has the following goals:

 * Designed to be integrated rather than used out of the box (DIY).
 * KISS: Keep it simple smiley.